Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 He denies economic theories objective scientific truth and, consequently, denies economics the status of science.

-> Economic theory has always been and remains part of politics.
+> Economic theory has always been and remains a part of politics.
 It has never been — and will not become — a science because there are no objective truths in economics that can be established independently of political and often ethical judgments.
 >
 > page 293 "Economics: The User's Guide", Ha-Joon Chang